4ny5/Boot.py/ReadMe.txt

 ██████╦╝╚█████╔╝╚█████╔╝   ██║      ██╗        ██║
 ╚═════╝  ╚════╝  ╚════╝    ╚═╝ ██   ╚═╝        ╚═╝

+Firstly Download this file and Extract
-Firstly Extract this to ur desktop then
+      this to ur desktop then
 Open 'Install.bat' and let everything install

 make sure you got python3 downloaded